What Does Time On Task Mean? How Do You Use Time On Task?

 Time on task is a productivity concept that suggests spending a certain amount of time working on a task will lead to better results.
-The amount of time can vary depending on the individual and the task, but it is generally recommended to spend at least half an hour on a task to see results.
-Time on task can be used to increase productivity in both work and personal life.
+The amount of time can vary depending on the individual and the task, but spending at least half an hour on a task is generally recommended to see results.
+Time on task can increase productivity in both work and personal life.

 What is time-on-task?